vls29/sierpinski-triangle-challenge/investigation.md

 So, what about Javascript/HTML?  https://jsfiddle.net/macloo/JLVva/ that's promising, but I need to zoom and drag and preferably write some unit tests.

+Ooo, SVGs and they can be zoomed + panned (http://www.petercollingridge.co.uk/interactive-svg-components/pan-and-zoom-control), albeit using buttons, but then that's all I can find examples for in Javascript

 ### Unit Testing ###

 So there's an excellent post here: http://stackoverflow.com/questions/300855/javascript-unit-test-tools-for-tdd on various javascript testing frameworks.